Countable and Uncountable Infinities

 It turns out that it can’t be done.

-In 1891, using his famous ‘diagonal argument’, Cantor proved that for any infinite list of numbers in the interval [0,.1], there will always be numbers in that interval that aren’t on the list.”
-[4]
+In 1891, using his famous ‘diagonal argument’, Cantor proved that for any infinite list of numbers in the interval [0,.1], there will always be numbers in that interval that aren’t on the list.

-“Thus, he rigorously showed that the cardinality of the real numbers is larger than the cardinality of a countably infinite set.”
-[5]
+In this way, Cantor rigorously showed that the cardinality of the real numbers is larger than the cardinality of a countably infinite set.”
+[6]

 “I’ve found a clear difference between a collection like the totality of real algebraic numbers and the so-called continuum.”
 [Cantor]